sportingsolutions/SS.Integration.Adapter/README.md

 The adapter's main functionality is to retrieve data from Connect.
 As data manipulation and data integration are platform specific, the adapter can be extended using plug-ins.

-When loaded, the adapter searches for a plug-in in its installation directory.
+When loaded, the adapter searches for a plug-in in its installation directory with assembly name from Adapter config parameter "pluginAssembly".
 If no plug-in is found, the adapter stops its execution with an error message.

 A plug-in is a custom object that implements the interface SS.Integration.Adapter.Model.Interface.IAdapterPlugin and it is encapsulated within its own dll.